 Health care services revenue decreased by 10%, including a 7% negative impact from foreign currency translation.
 At Constant Exchange Rates, health care services revenue decreased by 3% driven by the Implementation of IFRS 15 (4%), the effect of closed or sold clinics (3%) and the prior year revenue impact from the recognition of revenue related to the agreement with the United States Departments of Veterans Affairs and Justice for reimbursement for services performed during the period of January 2009 through February 15, 2011 ("VA Agreement") (1%), partially offset by growth in same market treatments (3%) and contributions from acquisitions (2%).
-For further information on the Implementation of IFRS 15, see note 1 in this report.
+For further information on the Implementation of IFRS 15, see note 1 of the notes to the consolidated financial statements (unaudited) included in this report.